wm97artsociety/firebase-crypto-marketplace-usd-and-eth-/README.md

 upload files to a hosting center like godaddy

 perks to the software firebase product center update firebase api and such on the code to activate product display globally

-crypto payments with usd payments tax download papers for taxs easy sell and do tax feature support center for buying simple admin panel for items sellable nft section and social media post token id and contract section for nfts SEO for products google index for pages and products

 what cant i say this software can sell anything through crypto open source and awesome